sankarvj/relay/README.md

 ### Clarity Needed
 - Dependent field
 [more info](internal/reference/README.md)
 - Workflow
 1. The trigger with references. like, deal > 100 for a contact
 2. Events as trigger in the workflow
 3. Adding templates

+### Brainstrom
+- How to attach a company to multiple playbooks at a time.
+- Playbook properties(status, date on-boarded) for the specific company.
+- Workflow - send internal notification when the user activity declined.
+- Is the reference handled in the rule engine

 ### Integrations
 1. Phone